Indian Tribes/Nations/Pueblos Implementing SORNA

 For more information about those Indian nation, tribe, and pueblo registration and notification systems that have been found to have substantially implemented SORNA, please see the SMART Office reviews.

 Please contact the SMART Office for information on how to request additional time to implement SORNA.

-This document describes the procedure that will be used when the SMART Office determines that a tribe is unable to implement SORNA within a reasonable amount of time.
+The Procedure for Delegation of Tribal Sex Offender Registration and Notification Responsibilities describes how the SMART Office determines that a tribe is unable to implement SORNA within a reasonable amount of time.

 SORNA Implementation Policy and Procedures Guide

-The SMART Office has developed this guide to assist tribes with creating their own policy and procedures manual to describe their sex offender registration and notification program.
-This guide should only be used as a starting point for developing policy and procedures for a specific tribe.
+The SMART Office has developed the SORNA Implementation Policy and Procedures Guide to assist tribes with creating their own policy and procedures manual to describe their sex offender registration and notification program.
+The SORNA Implementation Policy and Procedures Guide should only be used as a starting point for developing policy and procedures for a specific tribe.